 Step 6: Weed Your Cut Design

-Once the Crafty Lady logo and the white circle are cut and weeded, apply transfer tape to the Crafty Lady logo.
-Use your scraper tool to get a good adherence between the logo and the transfer tape.
-Remove the paper backing off the Crafty Lady logo.
+Once your design is weeded, apply regular transfer tape to the Crafty Lady logo.
+Use your scraper tool to get a good adherence between the vinyl and the transfer tape.
+Remove the paper backing off your Crafty Lady logo vinyl decal.

 Step 7: Apply the Logo to the Cup

-Lay the Crafty Lady logo on top of the white circle and use your scraper tool to adhere the two layers together.
+Lay the Crafty Lady logo vinyl design on top of the white circle and use your scraper tool to adhere the two layers together.

 To minimize bubbles, bring the two sides of the logo together so the middle of the logo can be laid down on the cup first.

 Roll one side of the logo down on to the cup at a time.

 Step 8: Smooth out the Design on the Cup

 Use the scraper tool to smooth out the design and get a good adherence to the cup.